 Not long before the time of this writing I heard Tim interviewed by Joe Alton, M.D., a.k.a.
 Dr. Bones, from Prepper Camp in North Carolina.
 I was glad to hear A.N.T.S. is still around, and I thought it was high time to get an update.

 Doing the Show

 The A.N.T.S. site is loaded with so much information, I began to wonder why I should talk to Tim French at all.
-You’ll find general information there, of course; but there’s also a thorough historical timeline as well as an informative FAQ page, to name a couple of the site’s great features.
+That’s because you’ll find general information there, of course; but there’s also a thorough historical timeline as well as an informative FAQ page, to name a couple of the site’s great features.

 On the other hand, I realize you may not have heard of this unusual network.
 Or you may just need to hear our conversation so you know how Tim himself explains things in a way that clarifies what A.N.T.S. is all about.

 Thus, our DestinySurvival Radio conversation.